-Development efforts worldwide have demonstrated that the Plutonium Fast Breeder is uneconomical and will remain so in the foreseeable future.
-The energy security benefits of the plutonium breeder can be achieved more cheaply and more quickly by stockpiling uranium.
-Deployment of plutonium fast breeders would entail staggering amounts of nuclear weaponsusable plutonium in the reactors and the supporting fuel cycle.
+Development efforts worldwide have demonstrated that the plutonium fast breeder is uneconomical and will remain so in the foreseeable future.
+The benefits of the plutonium breeder, associated with its ability to more efficiently utilize uranium resources, are not diminished if breeder development is postponed for decades, and in the interim if the spent fuel from the existing conventional reactors is stored.
+In the near term the energy security benefits of the plutonium breeder can be achieved more cheaply and more quickly by stockpiling uranium.
+Deployment of plutonium fast breeders would entail staggering amounts of nuclear weapons-usable plutonium in the reactors and the supporting fuel cycle.
 There is no adequate means of safeguarding this material to prevent some of it from being used for nuclear weapons.
+The continued development of plutonium breeders in Russia will legitimize breeder programs and large plutonium stockpiles in non-nuclear weapons states.